Wandalen/wTesting/doc/visual/tutorial/WaitForConditionSpectron.md

-## How to use Spectron to inject a snippet of JavaScript into the page for execution in browser context.
+## How to register condition and wait it will be fulfilled with a truthy value

+This tutorial shows how to wait until text property of a DOM element will be changed.

 Please check out [previous tutorial](FirstSpectronTemplate.md) if you don't have test suite prepared.